 Type in Layout Grid in the search bar and click on Layout Grid Block by Automattic (WordPress’ parent company).
 Install and activate it.

 Heading back to your About Page, you’ll notice that it has the correct formatting from your WordPress.com website.
 Go through all your pages and check for and fix any formatting errors you may find.
-At this stage, you can also add any customizations you want – something you couldn’t do on the WordPres.com version of your site.
+At this stage, you can also add any customizations you want – something you couldn’t do on the WordPress.com version of your site.

 4. Redirect Your WordPress.com Site to the .org Version